pramsey/crunchyblog/crypto/index.md

 Unlike the simple symmetric encryption scenario, dealing with key pairs means first generating the pair.
 Usually a user would do this themselves, but for demonstration purposes we will generate and test our own pair, using `gpg --gen-key`.

-For our example, we will make a key for `Homer Simpson <hsimpson@aol.com>` using "ilovemarge" as the password:
+For our example, we will make a key for `Homer Simpson <homer@springfieldnuclear.com>` using "ilovemarge" as the password:

 ```
 % gpg --gen-key

 gpg (GnuPG) 2.2.35; Copyright (C) 2022 g10 Code GmbH
 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.

+gpg: directory '/Users/pramsey/.gnupg' created
+gpg: keybox '/Users/pramsey/.gnupg/pubring.kbx' created
 Note: Use "gpg --full-generate-key" for a full featured key generation dialog.

 GnuPG needs to construct a user ID to identify your key.

 Real name: Homer Simpson
-Email address: hsimpson@aol.com
+Email address: homer@springfieldnuclear.com
 You selected this USER-ID:
-    "Homer Simpson <hsimpson@aol.com>"
+    "Homer Simpson <homer@springfieldnuclear.com>"

 Change (N)ame, (E)mail, or (O)kay/(Q)uit? o
 ```